 Others keep their feet on the ground but still fail to make it to the top.
 Diego established himself as one of European football's brightest prospects with Werder Bremen, but his time with Juventus was fraught with difficulty.

-The midfielder failed to adapt his skillful style to the Bianconeri system and lasted just a season before he was offloaded back to the Bundesliga with Wolfsburg in 2010.
+The midfielder failed to adapt his skilful style to the Bianconeri system and fell out with coach Ciro Ferrara, before he was offloaded back to the Bundesliga with Wolfsburg in 2010.
 After two loan spells with Atletico Madrid, he opted to join Fenerbahce in 2014.

-That leads us back to Robinho, who formed a magical teenage partnership with Diego at Santos.
-He led the side to two local championships and the Libertadores final before finally sealing a big-money move to Real Madrid in 2005.
-While he played a big part in los Blancos' title-winning campaign that season, an injury and a loss of form under Bernd Schuster the following year saw him fall out of favour at Santiago Bernabeu and he was publicly promised a new contract which never materialized.
+And that leads us back to Robinho, who formed a magical teenage partnership with Diego at Santos.
+He led the slide to two local championships and the Libertadores final before finally sealing a big-money move to Real Madrid in 2005.
+While he played a big part in los Blancos' title-winning campaign that season, an injury and a loss of form under Berndt Schuster the following year saw him fall out of favour at Santiago Bernabeu and he was publicy promised a new contract which never materialised.